SainsburyWellcomeCentre/minimal-mistakes/_posts/2019-03-23-SampleSplitter.md

 The approach simply involves mounting the brains close together and imaging a single large ROI.
 After stitching, stitchit.sampleSplitter automatically identifies the ROIs associated with each brain and turns these into new sub-directories.
 One for each sample.
-The tool can also be used to crop an acquisition with ROI. e.g. perhaps because too much tissue was imaged.
+The tool can also be used to crop an acquisition with a single ROI. e.g. perhaps because too much tissue was imaged.
 The doc text for the tool describes a workflow which allows these steps to be carried out on a remote analysis machine at the command line, without the need for a virtual desktop connection.

-Imaging multiple brains at once decreases setup time and makes more efficient use of the microscope, as many short acquisitions can be run concurrently, keeping the microscope busy overnight.
+Imaging multiple brains at once decreases setup time and makes more efficient use of the microscope, as short acquisitions can be run concurrently, keeping the microscope busy overnight.

 ### Links
 [stitchit.sampleSplitter on GitHub](https://github.com/SainsburyWellcomeCentre/StitchIt/tree/master/code/%2Bstitchit/%40sampleSplitter)